sofiateixeira22/ESOF2122/README.md

 | Pedro Manuel Bernardo Azevedo	| 201905966 |
 | Ana Sofia de Castro Teixeira	| 201906031 |

-# UniEats

-## Vision Stament

-- **UniEats** is a find-my-meal app that aims to list places to eat close to UP, and their menus, ordering them by relative distance to help the academic community know all their options.
-This app would also include a shortcut to Google Maps to show the way there.
-Unlike sigarra, our product would provide an easy way to find menus of different places, much more complete and in a faster way.

-## Main Features

-- Restaurant Login - We provide account creation and login for restaurants without online menus, in order for them to add their options to our app.
-- Google Maps Link - Add information of the shortest path to the place selected
-- Add Menus - To keep the information of the menus updated.
+## Use Case Diagrams

-- Academic Login - Saves previous searches (history) and a list of favorite places.
+Academic Login - Saves previous searches (history) and a list of favorite places.

 - Search Bar - Allows to search for a specific restaurant/canteen and get information about the place.
-- Search Filters - Filters the search for restaurants/canteens to search type of food (fast-food, traditional, vegan...), maximum distance to the local, price range, etc.
+- Search Filters - Filters the search for restaurants/canteens to search type of food (fast-food, tradicional, vegan...), maximum distance to the local, price range, etc.

-- Sorting search results - Order the results of a specific search by price, distance, etc.
-- Restaurant/Canteen Page - Information about capacity, distance to current location, average price, integration with Google Maps to help with picking, reviews of previous customers
+- Restaurant/Canteen Page - Information about capacity, distance to current location, average price, integration with Google Maps to help with pi   cking, reviews of previous customers
-- Add Review - Authenticated users can add reviews to restaurants and canteens they already tried, in order to provide even more information to other users in time of decision.
-- "Random Selection" Button - Choose maximum distance/price and get a recomendation

-## Required API's

-- Google Maps API
-- Access to menus, prices and schedules of the various canteens/restaurantes available at SASUP Alimentação (https://sigarra.up.pt/sasup/pt/web_base.gera_pagina?P_pagina=265689).
-- Access to menus, prices, schedules, capacity of various restaurants (not related to UP - ex.
-Campus S.João Restaurants, Circunvalação Restaurants).
-- Restaurant account (username, password) and backend support for adding menus, reviews, etc.
-- Backend support for user meal history and favorites

-## Use Case Diagrams

  ![CaseDiagram](/UseCaseDiagram.png)